cloud-ca/api-docs/source/includes/compute/_templates.md

 <code>GET /services/<a href="#service-connections">:service_code</a>/<a href="#environments">:environment_name</a>/templates/:id</code>

-Retrieve information about a public or private template of an environment.
+Retrieve information about a public or private template of an [environment](#environments)

 Attributes | &nbsp;
 ---------- | -----